What is a Watershed?

 The Watershed Watch Campaign is dedicated to educating and informing the public about the importance and value of local watersheds, and why protection of watersheds is so important to you, your children and future generations.

 You live in a watershed!
-To view an area map of your local Santa Clara Valley watershed, click here.
+View an area map of your local Santa Clara Valley watershed.

 Oakland Museum Watershed Maps

 The Oakland Museum of California has developed a Creek and Watershed Information Source website containing a series of maps and guide books to creeks and watersheds in the San Francisco Bay area.
-Click here to view these maps.
+See the series of maps.

 “Watching Our Watersheds” interactive map layers using Google Earth.